8 Ways a Finished Basement Adds Value to Your Property

 6. Add Recreation/Storage/Guest Space to Home

 If you are handy, you may be able to save a significant amount of money by finishing all, or most, of the basement by yourself.
-Even if you have to outsource more complex issues, such as electrical work, if you are able to lay flooring yourself, frame out walls and put up drywall, you can still save a significant amount of money.
+Even if you have to outsource more complex issues, such as electrical work or plumbing, if you are able to lay flooring yourself, frame out walls, put up drywall or even paint, you can still save a significant amount of money.

 8. Don’t Have to Use High End Materials